Table of Contents

 What are examples of first person narration?

-Examples include classic literature like 'The Catcher in the Rye,' personal essays, memoirs, and most first-person shooter games.
-These stories feature a narrator directly sharing their inner world with the reader or player.
+Examples include classic literature like 'The Catcher in the Rye', personal essays and memoirs, and most first-person shooter games.
+In all of these, the narrator/player shares their direct perspective with the audience.

 What is the difference between first and third person?